caue-paiva/airflow_project/README.md

 **1) create an EC2 instance, choose model with at least 2gb of RAM.**

-**1.1) Either during creating of after, open a custom TCP connection with all traffic allowed on port 8080 (for connecting to airflow UI).**
+**1.1) Either during creating of after, open a custom TCP connection with all traffic allowed on port 8080 (for connecting to Airflow UI).**

-**1.2) Edit the "user-data" config on the EC2 instance and copy and paste the "vm_setup.bash" file from the project_setup/ foler on the "user-data" space.**
+**1.2) Edit the "user-data" config on the EC2 instance and copy and paste the "vm_setup.bash" file from the project_setup/ folder on the "user-data" space.**

 **2) Launch instance.**

-**3) Wait for a bit and see if installation and start of the airflow project was sucessful.**
+**3) Wait for a bit and see if installation and start of the airflow project was successful.**

 **4) Follow instructions on file to add AWS connections to Airflow with AWS access ID and secret access keys.**
 This is to be done manually due to security reasons related to the AWS account and services